lanestevens/class_fundamentals/tasks.md

   * What does the join method on strings do?
   * What does the values method on dictionaries do?

-#### Step 2 - Call the validator method from the initialization method
+#### Task 3:  Step 2 - Call the validator method from the initialization method
 Now that we have a method that will correctly validate a format\_map dictionary, we need to finish the _\_\_init\_\__ method by validating the input.
 Adding a call to the _\_verify\_map_ method will accomplish this and cause the next failing test to pass.